 - 1. When an odd address is set, the next lowest even address is used. - A BREAKPOINT is accomplished by replacing instructions of the specified address.
 Accordingly, it can be set only to the internal RAM area.
-However, a BREAKPOINT cannot be set to the following addresses: - An area other than CS0 to CS6 and the internal RAM - An instruction in which Break Condition 2 is satisfied - A slot instruction of a delayed branch instruction - 3.
+However, a BREAKPOINT cannot be set to the following addresses: - An area other than CS0 to CS6 and the internal RAM - An instruction in which Break Condition 2 is satisfied - A slot instruction of a delayed branch instruction - An area that can be only read by MMU - 3.
 During step execution, a BREAKPOINT is disabled. - 4.
 Conditions set at Break Condition 2 are disabled when an instruction to which a BREAKPOINT has been set is executed.
-Do not set a BREAKPOINT to an instruction in which Break Condition 2 is satisfied. - 5.
-When execution resumes from the address where a BREAKPOINT is specified, single-step execution is performed at the address before execution resumes.
+Do not set a BREAKPOINT to an instruction in which Break Condition 2 is satisfied. - When execution resumes from the address where a BREAKPOINT is specified, single-step execution is performed at the address before execution resumes.
 Therefore, realtime operation cannot be performed.